typelevel/Laika/docs/extending-laika/directive.md

     attribute("myAttr")

-### Default Bodies
+### Body

-A default body is a body element without a name.
-It has to be the first body before any named body elements.
+The body is an element containing text markup that can follow the attribute section.

 Markup example:

     @:name: {
-      this is the content of the default body
+      this is the content of the body
     }

 Combinator:

-    body(Default)

-### Named Bodies

-A named body element usually appears after a default body (but it does not have to).
-In the example below the second body has the name `empty`.

-Markup example:

-    @:for "documents.sections": {
-      <li>{{title.content}}</li>
-    } ~empty: {
-      <p>no sections</p>
-    }

-Combinator:

-    body("empty")
+    body

 ### Optional Elements

-All the element types shown above, default and named attributes as well as default and named bodies can be marked as optional.
+Default and named attributes can be marked as optional.

 Combinator:

-    body("empty").optional
+    attribute("width").optional

-The parameter type of your directive function changes accordingly, from `T` to `Option[T]` where `T` is either the type returned by your converter (see below) or the default type (which is different for body and attribute elements (again see next section).
+The parameter type of your directive function changes accordingly, from `T` to `Option[T]` where `T` is either the type returned by your converter (see below) or the default type.

 ### Converters